levelupcc/level-up/_pages/curriculum/safer-browsing/anonymity-and-circumvention/input/how-censorship-and-circumvention-work/how-censorship-and-circumvention-work.md

 ---
 layout: content-page
-title: "Input: How Censorship Circumvention Work"
+title: "Input: How Censorship and Circumvention Work"
 author: Chris Walker, Lindsay Beck, Carol Waters
 parent: "Safer Browsing - Anonymity and Circumvention; Safer Workspaces - Using Tails"
 summary: "Many tools and strategies to circumvent Internet restrictions are in existence today.
 However, some tools offer more security features than others, and may be better for your unique needs for security than others.
 Thus, it’s important to know the difference between the most common types of circumvention technologies."